jonathanpberger/subjective-objective-design/deck.md

 ---

-**To subject objectively-judge-able species of design to the approval of a non-designer client is akin to demanding client approval from your dentist or surgeon.**
+To subject objectively-judge-able types of design to the approval of a non-designer client is akin to

+**demanding client approval from your dentist or surgeon.**

 ---